jmlayton/Bioinformatics/README.md

 git clone https://github.com/jmlayton/Bioinformatics.git
 ```

 The repository contains one master directory called 'Janja.'
 This is where the Qiime, Figaro, and Dada2 sub executables are located.
 These directories are also where you will find the bioinformatic outputs of each software.
-All sequence files, taxa.csv, and ASV_table.csv, will remain adjacent to the defined multiplexED sequencES directory.
+All sequence files, taxa.csv, and ASV_table.csv, will remain adjacent to the defined multiplexed sequencES directory.

+The directory of multiplexed sequences must contain the following files with the names:

+- barcodes.fastq.gz
+- metadata.txt
+- reverse.fastq.gz
+- forward.fastq.gz

 The pipeline requires 6 predetermined inputs, found in the janja.par file.
 Set each variable as desired.
 The maxEE and maxN variables are used in the Dada2 software during filtering.
 More information can be found [here](https://benjjneb.github.io/dada2/tutorial.html) under "Filter and Trim."